 “few minutes past six in a scorching summer afternoon. the warmth gently gives away to a tender shy breeze that caresses the face. the big mulberry casts a shadow over the table where our thoughts flow.

-Also Michele wears his work clothes, he just came straight from the “Battiferro” (the forge), as for myself I am wearing a dotted shirt not really suited for the vineyard but more suited for a scribbler as Michele is used to call me.
+josko is dressed to work in the vineyard, black shorts and a tank top in order to enjoy best every hint of cool air. also michele wears his work clothes, he just came straight from the “battiferro” (the forge), as for myself i am wearing a dotted shirt not really suited for the vineyard but more suited for a scribbler as michele is used to calling me.

-Maybe three entities in the same universe that slowly have found themselves converging toward the center.
-We don’t need any explanations when we talk about what is moving our passions.
-Maybe some silences explains more that words.
+maybe three entities in the same universe that slowly have found themselves converging towards the center. we don’t need any explanations when we talk about what is moving our passions. maybe some silences explain more than words.

-When the temperature finally drops it is time for the wine, the 2011 Ribolla, the last one joining the family, which brings a natural freshness even if it has never seen a fridge, it is pure and restoring as spring water.
+when the temperature finally drops it is time for the wine, a 2011 ribolla, the latest one, which brings a natural freshness even if it has never seen a fridge, it is as pure and restoring as spring water.

-The graft system chosen is the cleft, following the procedure a T shaped incision is made in the bark and after that the bud, taken from existing plants from the vineyard, is inserted.
+since 2000 josko has been preparing the dedno vineyard, in the borderland between italy and slovenia, a vineyard that will represent the synthesis of his way of thinking. also in this case, balance between the landscape, water, plants and life. the graft system chosen is the cleft. following the procedure, a t shaped incision is made in the bark and after that the bud, taken from existing plants from the vineyard, is inserted.

 this form of selective breeding is done to assure the continuity of his work. a delicate procedure that requires knowledge, professionalism and great sensitivity. for this kind of operation josko gravner and michele massaro have studied the most suited knife for the task, with a comfortable grip, light weighted and maneuverable. a knife inspired by tradition but shaped by the needs of the wine maker from oslavia.